MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 Finally we will take a look at VM creation with PowerShell.
 This example will contain more than one line of code and may be more manageable if working from the PowerShell Integrated Scripting Environment (ISE).

-To open the PowerShell ISE click on start, type **PowerShell ISE** and then press the enter key.
+To open the PowerShell ISE click on start, type **PowerShell ISE** and then press the enter key. <!-- does this work-->

 The following code consists of: